jclouds/jclouds-site/documentation/quickstart/chef.md

 ## Customize how Chef is installed

+There are two different ways to install Chef: Using the Opscode Omnibus installer (`1.7` only), or manually installing the Chef gems.

+When using the Omnibus installer (the default option in jclouds `1.7`), the installer itself will download and install an entire Ruby and RubyGems distribution with the Chef gems preinstalled.
+All will be installed in an isolated directory so it does not affect any existing Ruby version.
+This is the preferred way to install Chef.

-When bootstrapping nodes, jclouds will take care of installing all dependencies that are required to run Chef.
-This includes `ruby`, `rubygems` and the `chef` gem and its dependencies.
-Sometimes you may want to have more control over how those dependencies are installed, so starting from `jclouds 1.6.0-rc.1`, the following additional properties can be configured when creating the context:
+If you need more control on what versions of Chef are installed, you can make jclouds install the appropriate gems.
+The following additional properties can be configured when creating the context to customize how Chef is installed:

 | *Property* | *Description* |
 |------------|---------------|
+| ChefProperties.USE_OMNIBUS | Boolean property to enable/disable the Omnibus installer.
+By default is `true`.
 | ChefProperties.CHEF_VERSION | The version of the Chef gem to install.
 It accepts concrete versions, and also ranges like '>= 0.10.8', etc. If the property is not set, the latest available version of the gem will be installed.
 | ChefProperties.CHEF_GEM_SYSTEM_VERSION | The version of Rubygems to install (if not yet installed).
 By default will install version `1.8.10`, to keep compatibility with previous jclouds-chef versions.
 However, this property can now be used to install the desired version of Rubygems.
 | ChefProperties.CHEF_UPDATE_GEM_SYSTEM | Boolean property to force a `gem update --system` (or a `gem update --system <version>` if the previous property is set.
 By default is `false`.